glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 procedural adjudicator.
 This includes the vast majority of board games with a social element and rigid scoring rules, such as _Quo Vadis_, _Article 27: The UN Security Council Game_, and _The Resistence: Avalon_. @martinenghi_llms_2024

+This quadrant has been of recent interest to the AI research community because some of the games in this quadrant involve natural language in limited contexts.
+For example _Diplomacy_ allows for natural language negotiations between players.
+The Cicero agent @meta_fundamental_ai_research_diplomacy_team_human-level_2022 demonstrated that natural language negotiation could be incorporated into reinforcement learning loops.
+This was possible, however, because the negotiations only occur within a prescribed stage of gameplay and does not affect ajudication, which can be automated.
-Of the quadrants, this quadrant is one of the most explored in its relation to AI, with extensive During our survey period, this quadrant received the most attention.
-Its rigid adjudication and procedural agent designs make evaluation straightforward and repeatable, which helps explain its popularity in AI competitions and benchmarking (e.g., Meta’s Cicero @meta_fundamental_ai_research_diplomacy_team_human-level_2022).
+Duing ouurvperod, isqudnt receivdteIts rigid adjudication and procedural agent designs make evaluation straightforward and repeatable, which helps explain its popularity in AI competitions and benchmarking (e.g., Meta’s Cicero @meta_fundamental_ai_research_diplomacy_team_human-level_2022).

+However, the limited evaluation creativity that makes Q3 attractive also limits the generalizability of AI contributions.
+// The rigid
-However, the limited evaluation creativity that makes Q3 attractive is also its major flaw.
-The rigid adjudication and procedural constraints in much existing research across the quadrants strongly constrain the effect of the expressive creativity.
-While games in this quadrant often focus on social interactions of the players, the constrained procedural actions limit complex or realistic games and with low nuance in the outcome.
+// adjudication and procedural constraints in much existing research across the quadrants strongly
+// constrain the effect of the expressive creativity.
+While games in this quadrant often focus on social interactions of the players, the constrained procedural actions limit complex or realistic games and with low nuance in the outcome of those social interactions.

 == Quadrant IV: Creative Player, Creative Adjudicator This quadrant covers wargames with expressive players and qualitative adjudication.
 These are often discussion-based exercises that prioritize strategic creativity and narrative plausibility over rigid rule-sets.
 Prominent examples include modern seminar-style wargames, such as the U.S. Army's TRADOC wargames used to explore future military concepts, and matrix wargames like the "ISIS Crisis" game, which use a structured argumentation format to analyze complex, multi-faceted conflicts.
 Adjudicated simulations, such as Model United Nations, where participants engage in diplomatic role-playing, also fall into this category.
 Furthermore, most tabletop role-playing games (TTRPGs) like _Shadowrun_, _Paranoia_, _Call of Cthulhu_, and _Vampire: The Masquerade_ are excellent examples of this quadrant, where player freedom is high and a Game Master provides narrative adjudication.
+The non-combat, non-die-based portions of _Dungeons \& Dragons_ is another example.#footnote[_Dungeons \& Dragons_ and other TTRPGs can be played with more or less emphasis on combat and figurines.
+The most rigid form of play would be only the combat elements that are played only within the combat rules and ajudication also strictly following the rules of die rolls, which would fall in quadrant I. Players rigidly following combat and die-roll rules but where the Game Master ignores die rolls and makes their own determinations of outcomes would be an extreme variation that falls within Quadrant II; this style of role-playing is exemplified by _Neverwinter Nights_ with Dungeon Master mode enabled.] ((RIEDL: the reference to D&D is for consistency with previous text, but also to prompt the footnote, which is long and can probably be cut due to sheer nerdiness.))

 Games that allow creativity for both players and adjudicators better support classic aims of wargaming: exploring uncertainty, revealing assumptions, and eliciting expert judgment.
+Real world scenarios involving complex social interactions are hard to formalize and attempts to create rule sets for players or adjudicators tend to over-simplify real world phenomenon to the point where outcomes are hard to make actionable in the real world.
-Real world scenarios are hardly analytical and issues with rigid rule set for players and adjudicators mapping poorly to real world scenarios are obvious and well-explored; treatises on this matter could be dated at least back to the Free Kriegsspiel movement @schuurman_game_2021.
-However, despite their practical utility for simulating complex environments, few studies have attempted to automate construction or evaluation processes for Q4 settings.
+Within the context of playing games with entirely human players and entirely human ajudicators, this games in this quadrant are well-explored; treatises on this matter trace back to the _Free Kriegsspiel_ movement @schuurman_game_2021 ((RIEDL: Can we give a date?)).
+However, despite their practical utility for simulating complex real-world environments, few have attempted to _automate_ construction or evaluation processes for Q4 settings.
+Game in this quadrant have, until recently, been beyond the reach of practical computing.
+However, this changes with the availability of highly capable LMs.

 Quadrant IV wargames are particularly well-suited to leverage the improving capabilities of AI.
 LMs are trending toward longer time‑horizon competence, expanding context windows, and enhanced retrieval across longer contexts @kwa_measuring_2025 @zhang_infinitybench_2024.
 They also exhibit improvements in persuasion and qualified judgment @karger_forecastbench_2025 @schoenegger_large_2025, indicating a trajectory toward more capable agents and adjudicators.
 Parameter‑efficient fine‑tuning techniques such as adapters and LoRA, combined with in‑context learning (ICL), enable model tailoring for a wargaming context without costly retraining.
 Lightweight adapters stabilize role-specific behavior (e.g., adjudicator versus player), while prompt‑only ICL provides scenario‑specific styling and constraints.
 Both approaches reduce operational overhead and improve reproducibility.